Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 .. figure:: https://raw.githubusercontent.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer/master/examples/by_hand.png
     :align: center

-Here is how you parse a GenBank file using BioPython and display the features using Dna Features Viewer:
+DnaFeaturesViewer plays nice with BioPython.
+As a result it is super easy to plot the content of a GenBank file:

 .. code:: python